Services for Young People

 Telephone: 01823 342619 or e-mail email@example.com If you are HIV positive and new to the area, or you wish to transfer your HIV care here, please contact The Starling Clinic by telephone, email or in person.

 The Eddystone Trust is an independent organisation that works with the Starling Clinic and the SWISH Service in Somerset.
 They have a range of services available for HIV+ people, their partners, carers and children, these include:

-- 1 to 1 support with a Community Worker on a range of topics that are affecting you, such as: your health and wellbeing; financial; housing; relationships; and many more.
-Ask for us at your next clinic appointment or contact us direct.
+- 1 to 1 support with a Community Worker.
+Ask for to chat at your next clinic appointment or contact them directly

 - Guidance and practical support on how to access clinical services.